Yashkhamkar/yashkhamkar_2025-08-22/readme.md

 # Store Monitor Assessment

-This repository contains my submission for the **Store Monitoring Assessment** given by Loop AI.
+This repository contains my submission for the **Store Monitoring Assessment** .
 I decided to use **Python (FastAPI)** and **MongoDB** as the database for this solution.

 ---